Petr Cornelie: Pau-Orthez (2019–2021)

 On June 20, 2019, Cornelie signed a deal with Élan Béarnais Pau-Orthez of the French LNB Pro A.

 Denver Nuggets (2021–2022)

 On September 17, 2021, Cornelie signed a two-way contract with the Denver Nuggets.
 Under the terms of the deal, he split time between the Nuggets and their NBA G League affiliate, the Grand Rapids Gold.
 On January 9, 2022, he was waived by the Nuggets.

 Grand Rapids Gold (2022)

 On January 15, 2022, Cornelie was acquired via returning player rights by the Grand Rapids Gold.

-Real Madrid (2022–present)
+Real Madrid (2022–2023)

-On July 27, 2022, Cornelie returned to Europe to sign with Real Madrid for one year.
+On July 27, 2022, Cornelie returned to Europe, signing a one-year contract with EuroLeague powerhouse Real Madrid.
+On June 26, 2023, he parted ways with the Spanish club.

+AS Monaco (2023–2025)

+On July 19, 2023, Cornelie signed a three-year deal with French champions AS Monaco.

+Esenler Erokspor (2025–present)

+On July 27, 2025, he signed with Esenler Erokspor of the Basketbol Süper Ligi (BSL).

 International career

 Cornelie played for France at the 2012 U17 World Championships in Lithuania, at the 2013 U18 European Championships in Latvia and at the 2015 U20 European Championships in Italy.